The Variance Spectrum

 The Roots

 At one extreme we have repetitive, well-defined problems involving tangible considerations, to which the economic models that call for finding the best among a set of pre-established alternatives can be applied rather literally.
 In contrast to these highly programmed and usually rather detailed decisions are problems of a non-repetitive sort, often involving basic long-range questions about the whole strategy of the firm.
+In this whole continuum, from great specificity and repetition to extreme vagueness and uniqueness, we will call decisions that lie toward the former extreme programmed, and those lying toward the latter end non-programmed.

 Simon, of course, went on to develop the concept of satisficing—the idea that humans don't optimize, they find something good enough and move on.
-The connection to the variance spectrum is direct: on the left side, where problems are well-defined, you can optimize.
+The connection to the variance spectrum is direct: on the left side, where problems are well-defined, you canoptimize.
 On the right side, you can't even define what optimal looks like.
 You satisfice.

 For that reason, high variance tasks should also fail far more often than their low variance counterparts.
 Nine out of ten new product ideas might be a good batting average, but if you are throwing away 90 percent of your manufactured output you've massively failed.